-This section discusses troubleshooting issues related to gateways, volumes, virtual tapes and snapshots.
+Following, you can find information about troubleshooting issues related to gateways, volumes, virtual tapes, and snapshots.
 The gateway troubleshooting issues are split into two sections: gateways that are on-premises and gateways that are deployed on Amazon EC2.
-The on-premises gateway troubleshooting issues cover gateways deployed on both the VMware ESXi and Microsoft Hyper-V clients.
-The troubleshooting issues for volumes apply volume gateway types.
-The troubleshooting issues for tapes apply to gateway-vtl.
+The on-premises gateway troubleshooting information covers gateways deployed on both the VMware ESXi and Microsoft Hyper-V clients.
+The troubleshooting information for volumes applies to volume gateway types.
+The troubleshooting information for tapes applies to gateway-VTLs.

 Enabling AWS Support Access to Your Gateway Hosted On-Premises